LivelyCarpet87/USH_BreakingBarriers/Docs/BeforePersonalComputers.md

 Clearly, the older computers, with interfaces like the Altair 8800 were designed for advanced users who had a deep grasp on the subject, and its complex usage would likely confuse people without extensive training or experience.
 Its largest barriers to use in the general public were:

-- Requiring the user to memorize a significant portion of a total of 255 different opcodes or constantly refer to a [manual](http://www.emulator101.com/reference/8080-by-opcode.html)
+- Requiring the user to memorize a significant portion of a total of 255 different opcodes (Intel 8080 Instruction Set) or constantly refer to a manual

-- Slow to use because of the numerous steps necessary to do simple tasks
+- Slow to use because of the numerous steps necessary to do simple tasks as demonstrated above

-- Required heavy amounts of math to translate input and output
+- Required heavy amounts of math to translate input and output as demonstrated above

-- Nothing came pre-installed
+- Nothing came pre-installed because it was sold with empty memory cards